Rewzilla/c-debugging-tips/howto/asan.md

 # How to use the AddressSanitizer (ASAN)

 The AddressSanitizer (ASAN) is a compile-time instrumentation module which allows a program to _immediatly_ detect run time errors and print verbose diagnostic information about what went wrong.
-In other words, ASAN can be compiled into your program when you build it and will identify problems wen the program is run.
+In other words, ASAN can be compiled into your program when you build it and will identify problems that occur when the program is run.
+ASAN can detect all kinds of bugs, including buffer overflows, use after frees, double frees, and memory leaks.

-This is useful in debugging subtle bugs because often times a bug may corrupt memory silently in the background with no immediate observable affect, and this issue won't be noticable until later on in the program's execution when the side-effects of that corruption cause an observable crash.
+This is useful in debugging subtle bugs because often times a bug may corrupt memory silently in the background with no immediate observable affect, and this issue won't be noticable until later on in the program's execution when the side-effects of that corruption causes an observable crash.
 That makes it difficult to identify the true root cause, since we are only ever able to investigate its side-effects down the line.

-ASAN solves this adding additional run time checks which cause the program to fail _immediatly_ when the first problem occurs and print detailed information about what happened.
+ASAN solves this compiling in additional run time checks which cause the program to fail _immediatly_ when the first problem occurs and print detailed information about what happened.

 Debugging a program with ASAN is very easy.
 Simply compile your program with the `clang` compiler, add ASAN (the `-fsanitize=address` flag), add debugging symbols (the `-g` flag) and then run it.
 For instance...